-We will run 5 uL of each PCR product on a 2% agarose gel and view amplicons using a Fotodyne gel imager.
-Amplified PCR products will be diluted 1:10 with ddH2O and sent in 2 uL aliquots for fragment analysis at the University of Missouri DNA Core Facility.
+We will run 5 uL of each PCR product on a 2% agarose gel stained with GelStar (Lonza) and view amplicons using a Fotodyne gel imager.
+Amplified PCR products will be diluted 1:10 with ddH2O and sent in 2 uL aliquots for fragment analysis on an ABI 3730xl DNA analyzer (Thermo Fisher Scientific, Waltham, MA) at the University of Missouri DNA Core Facility with added 500LIZ size standard.
 We will visualize the alleles present in each sample at each locus using GeneMarker v.
 1.97 (Kellander et al. 2002).

 Preliminary Analysis – We have selected 94 DNA samples from various sites within our sample distribution for a preliminary assessment of polymorphism among putative M. d. velox (Table 3).
 We chose sites in multiple streams and across the ranges of both M. d. velox and M. d. dolomieu in order to approximate an accurate representation of genetic diversity.
 We chose equal sample sizes (N) to the best of our ability, but N was dependent on the number of samples available at a given site (Table 3).